Bolsonaro says Brazil didn't spend a cent on Bharat vaccine deal under probe

-Federal prosecutors and a special Senate committee are investigating the deal for Bharat Biotech's Covaxin shot, citing the fact that the government struck a speedy agreement when offers from Pfizer (PFE.N) in 2020 at a lower price were ignored at the time. read more
+Federal prosecutors and a special Senate committee are investigating the deal for Bharat Biotech’s Covaxin shot, citing the fact that the government struck a speedy agreement when offers from Pfizer in 2020 at a lower price were ignored at the time.

 “We didn’t spend one cent on Covaxin.
 We didn’t receive one dose of Covaxin.
 What sort of corruption is this?”
 Bolsonaro said.